jwd2a/justindav.is/_posts/2018/2018-03-10-how-I-found-your-email.md

 paper.
 Since many papers are freely available online, this is a pretty easy place to snag contact information.

+## The Wayback Machine

+Had a website a few years ago, and the domain lapsed?
+Or, had your email on your site, but took it off later?
+A simple trip to [archive.org][archive] and we're able to look back in the past and find things that don't exist today, including your email.

+## Guessing

+Most email addresses follow an incredibly predictable format.
+[first].[last]@company.com, or [f][last]@company.com, or [first]@company.com, or
+[first].[last]@gmail.com.
+We'll often just try to brute force these, knowing we'll still end up with about an 80% hit rate.

 ## How to Not Get Found

 If you don't want to get cold emails from startups like us, I'd recommend